tariqfarahteh/hotels/Readme.md

 ## Configuration
 There are two configuration files

- 1.Config.properties
-	This file contains:
+ 1. Config.properties; This file contains:
-		A-Base URL for the webservice.
+		A- Base URL for the webservice.
-		B-Required parameters with the values to make the values for the required parameters configurable.
+		B- Required parameters with the values to make the values for the required parameters configurable.

- 2.Log4j.properties
+ 2. Log4j.properties
 	    This file contains the configuration for the log4j logging library, ex: log file path, File rolling, ....

 ## Technologies